HOME-programming-pub/LimitCSolver/README.md

 ![Latest Workflow](https://github.com/HOME-programming-pub/LimitCSolver/actions/workflows/dotnet-desktop.yml/badge.svg)

-LimitCSolver is a support and learning tool for students who learn the very basics of C programming at [Hochschule Merseburg](https://www.hs-merseburg.de/).
+LimitCSolver is a support and learning tool for students who learn the very basics of C programming at [Merseburg University of Applied Sciences](https://www.hs-merseburg.de/international/).
 The main purpose of the tool is to enable a better understanding of the scoping rules in C programs.

 ## Project Structure